 How It Works

-Scoring evaluates the assets* of a given target and compares them to several Common Vulnerabilities and Exposures (CVEs) databases.
+The scoring for IP evaluates the assets* of a given target and compares them to several Common Vulnerabilities and Exposures (CVEs) databases.
 The program details all found vulnerabilities, sorting them into 3 groups: high-level threat, mid-level threat, and low-level threat.
 You can then investigate the CVEs, see their descriptions, exploitability score (by 3.x and 2.0 CVSS versions), levels of impact, and references.

 Security Score currently works in simplified form, displaying vulnerabilities connected to hosts (IPs).
 We are currently working on updating this part of our service.